• Menu

 Situated in Las Animas County, there are several original buildings and homesteads still standing.
 There is also a United Mine Workers of America Memorial honoring the fallen victims.
 Before the massacre, Ludlow was largely a tent city for miners and their families.
 It had a population of about 1200.

 Ludlow is positioned just before a canyon in the foothills of the Sangre de Cristo Mountains.
-The notorious Spanish peaks are visible from town.
+The notorious Spanish peaks are visible from the town.
 You can visit the ghost town remains and Ludlow Monument year round.

 Ludlow Massacre Site